-Heuristically, the elliptical attenuation reflects the balance between the algebraic spectral decay of the source and the exponential decay of the Green's kernel with wall-normal distance.
+Heuristically, the elliptic attenuation reflects the balance between the algebraic spectral decay of the source and the exponential decay of the Green's kernel with wall-normal distance.
 For a wall-parallel wavenumber magnitude $k$ at height $y$, the wall-weighted amplitude scales as

-where the factor $e^{-ky}$ comes from the Green's kernel for $k\gg1$ (equation~\eqref{eq:Greens k gtr 1}), so that contributions from a layer at $y$ are rapidly attenuated once $k\,y\gg1$.
-Accordingly, we define the effective envelope of wall-source communication by a fixed iso-attenuation criterion on the kernel; for instance,
+where the factor ${\rm e}^{-ky}$ comes from the Green's kernel for $k\gg1$ \eqref{eq:Greens k gtr 1}, so that contributions from a layer at $y$ are rapidly attenuated once $k\,y\gg1$.
+Accordingly, we use this simplifying assumption to define the effective envelope of wall-source communication by a fixed iso-attenuation criterion on the kernel; for instance,

-where $\xi=\mathcal{O}(1)$ denotes one $e$-fold of attenuation.
-For $\xi\ll1$, the kernel hardly filters (and the communication is then controlled by the source spectrum), whereas for $\xi\gg1$, the exponential damping dominates and suppresses the contribution.
-The line $\xi=1$ therefore serves as a practical elliptical attenuation boundary in $(k,y)$-space.
+where $\xi=\mathcal{O}(1)$ denotes one ${\rm e}$-fold of attenuation.
+For $\xi\ll1$, the kernel hardly filters (and the communication to the wall is then controlled by the source spectrum), whereas for $\xi\gg1$, the exponential damping dominates and suppresses the contribution.
+The line $\xi=1$ therefore serves as a practical elliptic attenuation boundary in $(k,y)$-space.

-Figure~\ref{fig:source_spectra}(c,d) plots the $\xi = 1$ line as an approximate envelope: High-$k$ contributions from a given layer lie predominantly on or slightly above this curve, while the low-$k$ contributions $(k\lesssim 10)$ extend more broadly, with $\xi=1$ providing an upper bound on their influence.
-(We reiterate that the bound on the $e^{-ky}$ decay in equation~\eqref{eq:Greens k gtr 1} is valid for $k\gg1$.)
-Figure~\ref{fig:source_spectra}(c,d) also plots lines at $\xi=0.3$ and $\xi=3$ to give a sense of the $O(1)$ range of the elliptical attenuation.
+Figures~\ref{fig:source_spectra}(c,d) plot the $\xi = 1$ line as an approximate envelope: high-$k$ contributions from a given layer lie predominantly on or slightly above this curve, while the low-$k$ contributions ($k \lesssim 10$) extend more broadly, with $\xi=1$ providing an upper bound on their influence.
+This low-$k$ behaviour is influenced by channel-specific effects, in particular the cancellation of contributions across the centreline and the relative (to ZPG BL flows) suppression of the largest scales.
+To keep the theoretical picture consistent with single-wall geometries, we therefore focus, for the present envelope argument, on the region $k>10$, and reiterate that the $e^{-ky}$ decay used in \eqref{eq:Greens k gtr 1} is the large-$k$ ($k\gg 1$) asymptotic form of the Green's kernel.
+Figure~\ref{fig:source_spectra}(c,d) also plots lines at $\xi=0.3$ and $\xi=3$ to give a sense of the $O(1)$ range of the elliptic attenuation.